The Muster Roll Project

-Volunteers Needed: The Friends are seeking volunteers in the Philadelphia/Valley Forge area to help add more information about individual soldiers to the Muster Roll.
+Volunteers Needed: The Alliance is seeking volunteers in the Philadelphia/Valley Forge area to help add more information about individual soldiers to the Muster Roll.
 If you enjoy history and genealogy, we invite you to join us in researching and updating the Muster Roll.

 Please contact us for additional information on how you can help us to expand this important legacy.
 You may also contact us if you have information that may add to what is listed on the roll.